christianalfoni/EmptyBox/cerebral/markdown/async.md

 # Async

 All actions are defined the same way, they being asynchronous or not.
 What decides if an action runs asynchronously is the signal.
-This is done by using an array.
+This is done by using an array. **Note!** that you can not use the state mutation methods in async actions.
+You can only use `state.get(path)`.

 ```javascript